The programmer's brain - memory and code

 Naming

-I already wrote a bit about readable code here, therefore, the books used are towards professionals and not that many research involved.
-On Felienne’s book, she brings the subject of naming under another point of view baked by research:
+I already wrote a bit about readable code here, therefore, the books used are towards professionals and not that much research involved.
+In Felienne’s book, she brings the subject of naming under another point of view baked by research:

 Also, she lists why naming is important:

-Later in this section she also refers to a researcher that found, naming in code bases does not improve as the code gets older - For me, one extra point for why naming is important and also hard3.
+Later in this section she also refers to a researcher who found, that naming in code bases does not improve as the code gets older - For me, one extra point for why naming is important and also hard3.

 When you read a name, the name will first be broken up into separate chunks and then sent to the working memory.
 At the same time, the LTM is searched for information related to the different parts of the variable name.
 Related information from the LTM is also sent to the working memory.